tdworowy/kindle_highlights/md/Meditations_(Inti_Classics)_by_Marcus_Aurelius_(Aurelius_Marcus).md

       Eighth, consider how much more pain is brought on us by the anger and vexation caused by such acts than by the acts themselves, at which we are angry and vexed.

+      If it is not right, do not do it: if it is not true, do not say it.
+For let thy efforts be-